jeromerg/NCase/README.md

 }
 ```

-Now, open your eyes!
+But check this out!
 With NCase, you only need to add the single following line:

 <!--# NCaseExample2_AddedLine -->
 ```C#